copyrite/LwotcMinimalText/XComGame.md

 * {% COOLDOWN %}

 ## Gunslinger
 Enter Gunslinger Overwatch.
-While in Gunslinger, you will fire a reaction pistol shot against all enemies that move or attack in a 8 tile radius around you.
+While in Gunslinger, you will fire a reaction pistol shot against all enemies that move or attack in a 8 tile range.
 Gunslinger attacks are guaranteed to hit and crit.
 * {% COOLDOWN %}
 * Cannot be used from concealment.

 ## Lightning Hands
 Fire your pistol.
-* {% 0AP %}
+* {% AP0 %}
 * {% COOLDOWN %}

 ## Quickdraw